FaezCat/EatsyPeasy/docs/ProjectPlanningNov24.md

   - Voting routing, back-end to front to display the correct poll
   - Voting routing, front to back-end (when users vote)
   - Users table updating
+  - Polling page: Add an error if user does not enter their name

 Goals for Friday: